PKilgarriff/Bookmark_manager/README.md

 - Split database_connection_and_setup into two methods
   - refactor conditional into ternary
 - Added SimpleCov for checking test coverage
+- Update BookmarkList class
+  - renamed all to all_bookmarks
+  - return value is now a PG::Result object
+  - updated controller and view to reflect this change

 ## Database setup

 ```
 CREATE DATABASE bookmark_manager;
 \c bookmark_manager;